It’s a special feeling to find a mentor. Someone who inspires you, drives you, and supports you with their time, knowledge and experience.

 3) Your mentor can increase your job performance.

 A Dutch study found that the primary way mentors help you in the workplace is by teaching you how to improve the quality of your work.
-As experienced professionals, mentors know the tricks to deliver exemplary work efficiently.
-And the sooner you learn those tricks from them, the more you will stand out.
+As experienced professionals, mentors know how to deliver exemplary work efficiently.
+And the sooner you learn from them, the more you will stand out from the crowd.

 Keep reading to learn how to find mentors and develop powerful relationship with them.